zero2005x/guessVocabularyGameInSocketProgramming/README.md

 # WordGuessServer

-A word guessing game server made using netcat and sockets in C.
+A word guessing game server made using netcat and sockets in C. The game maintains a new connection queue and can handle multiple users playing at once.
+Client connects and disconnects are handled smoothly, and all memory leaks were expelled using Valgrind.

 ## How to Play